EugeneGitonga/EugeneGitonga/README.md

-## About Me
+ni## About Me
 Eugene is a team oriented person who's open to learn new technologies and cultures😄.
 He has a great interest in Innovation and a strong believer that technology is the solution to all problems.
 He's passionate about Software Engineering and Machine Learning also proficient in Data Structures and Algorithms.
-He has a good grasp in Java, C#, Python, Prolog and SQL✍.
+He has a good grasp in Java, C#, Python, Prolog and SQL✍.He's a Champion of Agile methodologies as a new way of quick delivery of quality products using best practices.

 ![IMG_20220627_022653_452](https://user-images.githubusercontent.com/70195777/175838524-a7d6e175-f872-4ce7-9ae0-125599730363.jpg)